Njoki Susanna Ndung'u

 Njoki Susanna Ndung'u is a Kenyan lawyer and a justice of the Supreme Court of Kenya.
 She holds a Bachelor of Laws (LLB) from University of Nairobi and a Master of Laws (LLM) in human rights and civil liberties from the University of Leicester in the United Kingdom.
 She was born in 1966.

 Early career

-Njoki, an alumna of the Kenya High School, began her career between 1989 and 1993 at the Office of the Attorney General as a state counsel.
+Njoki, an alumna of The Kenya High School (Class of 1980/82), began her career between 1989 and 1993 at the Office of the Attorney General as a state counsel.
 She later worked as a programme officer (Civic Education) with the Institute For Education in Democracy until 1995, when she moved and worked for one year at UNHCR Kenya Branch Office as a national protection officer.
 Between 2000 and 2002 she worked as a political analyst for the Organization of African Unity, (OAU).

 National Assembly

 She served as a National Rainbow Coalition (NARC)-nominated member of Parliament between 2003 and 2007 and served on the following Parliamentary committees: